dragonfi/dotfiles/nvidia-410-udev-workaround/README.md

 #### Description

-The nvidia 410 driver works really well, even having Vulvan support.
+The nvidia 410 driver works really well, even having Vulcan support.
 The issue is that due to a bug, it tends to drive the systemd-udevd service to use a whole CPU core over time.